10 Best Nursing Schools in Houston

 1. The University of Houston

-The University of Houston’s College of Nursing is recognized as the top among the best nursing schools in Houston Texas, and among the top five percent in the country.
-Among the best nursing schools in Houston, UH has received full accreditation from the Commission on Collegiate Nursing Education and an Academic progression school in Texas.
+The University of Houston’s College of Nursing is among the best nursing schools in the area and among the top five percent in the country.
+Among the best nursing schools in Houston, UH has received full accreditation from the Commission on Collegiate Nursing Education and is an Academic progression school in Texas.
 Topping the list of the best nursing schools in Houston TX, UH boasts a 100% NCLEX – RN pass rate for several of the past years.

 3. Houston Baptist University

-Houston Baptist University’s School of Nursing and Allied Health has been recognized among the best nursing schools in Houston Texas.
-Among the best nursing schools in Houston, HBU’s nursing programs are delivered on campus and online and include baccalaureate and graduate degree programs.
-The Texas Medical Center is affiliated with Houston Baptist University – one of the best nursing schools in Houston TX.
-The Texas Board of Nursing (TBON) and ACEN have accredited Houston Baptist University’s nursing degree programs.
+Houston Baptist University’s School of Nursing and Allied Health offers on-campus and online baccalaureate and graduate degree programs.
+The Texas Medical Center is affiliated with Houston Baptist University, one of the best nursing schools in Houston TX.
+The Texas Board of Nursing (TBON) and ACEN have accredited their nursing degree programs.

-Houston Baptist University was established in 1960.
-Houston Baptist University is affiliated with the Roman Catholic (Basilians) Church.
+Houston Baptist University opened in 1960 and has affiliations with the Roman Catholic (Basilians) Church.
 HBU’s urban campus covers 150 acres in Houston and serves more than 3,700 students.
-Houston Baptist University is home to three distinct museums – the Museum of Southern History, the Museum of American Architecture, and the Dunham Bible Museum.
+HBU is home to three distinct museums – the Museum of Southern History, the Museum of American Architecture, and the Dunham Bible Museum.

 4. The University of Texas Health Science Center

-The University of Texas Health Science Center, Houston’s Cizik School of Nursing, has been recognized by US News (in many nursing categories) among the best nursing schools in Houston Texas, and across the country.
-Among the best nursing schools in Houston TX, UT Health’s nursing programs include undergraduate, bridge programs, graduate, post-master’s, and doctoral-level degree programs.
-UT Health, among the best nursing schools in Houston, have received accreditation from the Commission on Collegiate Nursing Education (CCNE).
+The Texas Health Science Center Cizik School of Nursing at the University of Texas is one of the best nursing schools in Houston and the country.
+UT Health’s nursing programs include undergraduate, bridge programs, graduate, post-master’s, and doctoral-level degree programs.
+Additionally, the programs have accreditation from the Commission on Collegiate Nursing Education (CCNE).

 5. Lone Star College Montgomery

 Lone Star College Montgomery’s Nursing Department offers several nursing programs from one of the best nursing schools in Houston Texas.
-The coursework from LSCM, among the best nursing schools in Houston TX, included an Associate Degree in Nursing (ADN) with an integrated curriculum, a bridge program from LVN to ADN plus a Licensed Vocation Nursing program.
+LSCM offers an Associate Degree in Nursing (ADN) with an integrated curriculum, a bridge program from LVN to ADN, and a Licensed Vocation Nursing program.
 All nursing programs from one of the best nursing schools in Houston have received accreditation from ACEN.
 Previous NCLEX -RN examination results in passing rates that exceed 98%.

 6. The University of Houston – Clear Lake